Rigidity of contracting map using harmonic map heat flow: introduction

 \item[(b)] $n\geq m\geq 2$, sectional curvatures of $(\Sigma_1,g_1)$ and $(\Sigma_2,g_1)$ satisfy

 \item[(c)] $n\geq m\geq 2$, Ricci and sectional curvatures of $(\Sigma_1,g_1)$, $(\Sigma_2,g_1)$ satisfy

 \end{enumerate} \end{thm}

-It is interesting to compare this series of works with a Theorem of Llarull \cite{Llarull1998} where he shows that area non-increasing map from a compact spin manifold $M^n$ with $\mathrm{scal}(M)\geq n(n-1)$, to $\mathbb{S}^n$ can either have zero degree or is an isometry.
-Motivated by Llarull's spherical rigidity Theorem and the recent work \cite{TsaiTsuiWang2023} on complex projective spaces, we are interested to ask to what extend an area non-increasing map between complex projective spaces is an isometry.
-In this direction, we have the following result partially answering the question.
+On the other hand in scalar curvature geometry, a Theorem of Llarull \cite{Llarull1998} states that area non-increasing map from a compact spin manifold $M^n$ with $\mathrm{scal}(M)\geq n(n-1)$, to $\mathbb{S}^n$ can either have zero degree or is an isometry.
+Motivated the above mentioned works, it was asked by Tsai-Tsui-Wang \cite{TsaiTsuiWang2023} whether an area non-increasing map between complex projective spaces is an isometry.
+Building upon the ideas in \cite{TsuiWang2003,TsaiTsuiWang2023}, the authors and Tam \cite{LeeTamWan2023} develop a strong maximum principle argument to study area non-increasing maps and thus answers the question of Tsai-Tsui-Wang affirmatively.
+Furthermore, the result of \cite{TsaiTsuiWang2023} had been extended to curvature which is mildly weaker than sectional curvature.
+We refer interested readers to \cite[Theorem 1.1]{LeeTamWan2023}.